Archive

 December 24, 2012 2 comments

-I have just been reading a paper comparing the defect density of three climate modeling systems against software from other application domains.
-The defect density (total reported defects divided by thousands of lines of code) of the climate modeling software was significantly lower than everything else, leading the researchers to conclude that “… suggests that the models are of high software quality,”.
+I have just been reading a paper comparing the defect density of three climate modelling systems against software from other application domains.
+The defect density (total reported defects divided by thousands of lines of code) of the climate modelling software was significantly lower than everything else, leading the researchers to conclude that “… suggests that the models are of high software quality,”.
 I would draw the opposite conclusion, the models have low reliability (I have no idea what software quality is and avoid using the term).

 I don’t disagree with Pipitone and Easterbrook numbers, just their conclusion.